-At Mediagloss, we create holistic systems of sound — music and effects that blend, flow, and work together, immersing and enveloping the player in your game experience.
+Mediagloss creates audio — music and effects that blend, flow, and work together, immersing and enveloping the player in the experience.
 We strive to support our wonderful clients’ visions, providing sound that’s inventive, catchy, hum-able, infectious and most importantly ideally suited to the game it will live in and enlighten.

-Mediagloss was founded by lead composer Brian McBrearty in 2005 and has provided industry leading custom music and sound design services for tv, radio, and hundreds of casual games and new media projects, for the likes of Facebook, Google, Tencent, and Sago Sago.
+Mediagloss was started by composer and sound designer Brian McBrearty in 2005 and has provided industry leading music and sound solutions interactive media,for the likes of Google, Tencent, Facebook and Sago Sago.

 Our in-house music and sound design production is bolstered and extended by a talent network that reaches around the globe.
 We are simply graced and fortunate to know and work with some of the most talented and creative people in the world — voiceover, acting and singing talent, orchestral instrumentalists, rock bands, and electronic artists — who help us to deliver whatever your project needs to reach its potential.